Benefit to the Promisor as Consideration for a Second Promise of the Same Act, 1 Minnesota Law Review 383 (1917)

 Date of Authorship for this Version

 Morgan, Edward M., "Benefit to the Promisor as Consideration for a Second Promise of the Same Act" (1917).
 Faculty Scholarship Series.
-Paper 4021.
+4021.